rit-sse/governing-docs/constitution.md

 improves and progresses over the course of their presidency.

 ##### Vice President
-The Vice President’s responsibilities shall support the president and their goals as they pertain to the Society.
+The Vice President's responsibilities shall support the president and their goals as they pertain to the Society.

 ##### Secretary